dukt/videos-dailymotion/README.md

 Dailymotion video gateway for Videos
 =======================

-This plugin provides a [Dailymotion](https://dailymotion.com/) integration for [Videos](https://dukt.net/videos) plugin for Craft CMS.
+This plugin provides a [Dailymotion](https://dailymotion.com/) integration for [Videos 2 for Craft CMS](https://github.com/dukt/videos).

 ## Requirements